hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 In the above example, *Home*, *Scripting*, *Console*, *queue1* and *map1* windows can be seen as tabs.
 Windows can be closed using the ![](images/CloseIcon.jpg) icon on each tab (except the Home Page; it cannot be closed).

-### Home Page
+### Management Center Home Page

 This is the first page appearing after logging in.
 It gives an overview of the connected cluster.
 The following subsections describe each portion of the page.

 #### CPU Utilization

-This part of the page provides load and utilization information for the CPUs for each node, as shown below.
+This part of the page provides load and utilization information for the CPUs for each node (cluster member), as shown below.

 ![](images/NonHMCCPUUtil.jpg)